maclong9/web-ui/README.md

 1. Open your `Package.swift` file.
 2. Add the WebUI repository URL to the `dependencies` array.
-  a.
-Select `from: "x.x.x"` for the release version.
+  - Select `from: "x.x.x"` for the release version.
-  b.
-Select `from: "next-x.x.x"` for the pre-release version.
+  - Select `from: "next-x.x.x"` for the pre-release version.
-  c.
-Select `branch: "development"` for the most up to date changes.
+-  Select `branch: "development"` for the most up to date changes.

 ```swift
 dependencies: [